How HR-1, the “One Big Beautiful Bill Act” Could Reshape Your Benefits

 What’s proposed:

-• Extends the open enrollment period to at least three months (up from six weeks).
+• Extends open enrollment to at least 3 months (up from 6 weeks)

-• Lifts restrictions on special enrollment, allowing more flexibility to sign up after life events.
+• Loosens restrictions on special enrollment after life events

 What’s missing:

-• The bill does not extend enhanced premium tax credits, which are set to expire at the end of 2025.
-Without them, nearly all marketplace enrollees will see higher premiums.
-A typical family of four could pay $313 more per month and face $900 more in out-of-pocket costs.
+• The bill does not extend enhanced premium tax credits, set to expire at the end of 2025

 Why it matters: